220523-Java-React/Zekarias_Goitom_P1/README.md

 # Zekarias_Goitom_P1
-For Project 1 I am building a Car Dealership Web API.
-There will not be a UI element, just an API to serve data to be consumed via Postman.
+In this project we will build a Web API and then use Postman to manipulate the data using CRUD operations.